RedPitaya/Documentation/appsFeatures/applications/spectrum/spectrum.rst

 PEAK DETECTION:
 ===============

 During the measurement, peak values of the signal spectrum are measured and shown in the "Peak Values" field.
 Peak values are the max values of the signal spectrum regardless of the selected frequency range.
-This peak finding prevents not seeing peak values which are outside the selected frequency span.
+This peak finding prevents not seeing peak values that are outside the selected frequency span.

 .. figure:: Slika_06_SA.png

 WATERFALL PLOTS:
 ================

-Waterfall plots are a different way of representing the signal spectrum where the colour on the plot defines the signal amplitude for a certain frequency.
+Waterfall plots are a different way of representing the signal spectrum where the color on the plot defines the signal amplitude for a certain frequency.
 The waterfall plot is also useful when enabling the representation of the signal spectrum in a time dependency.

 AXIS CONTROLS: